josemotta/IoT.Starter.Pi.Thing/README.md

 - **map.html**: show the current position on map;
 - **geolocate.html**: show the current latitude and longitude coordinates.

 The tests work fine using `https`, as you can see below.
 But the window at right is using `http` and got an error.
-It seems the API only supports `https` protocol.
+Looks like the HTML5 Geolocation API  supports only `https` protocol.

 ![](https://i.imgur.com/3HXmfXR.png)